koral--/blog/source/2015-07-14-virtual-machine-update-with-xcode-7-beta3-this-weekend-july-18.html.markdown

 The only significant change will be the Xcode 7 upgrade from beta 2 to the latest, beta 3.
-As always you can check all the pre-installed tool version changes on our DevCenter at [Virtual Machines / Box #changelog](http://devcenter.bitrise.io/docs/vm-box-changelog){:target="_blank"}.

 ## Schedule & Status